Table of contents: Gasoline engine ↓ 6-cylinder petrol engine ↓ 6-cylinder petrol engine ↓ Diesel engine ↓

 - Connect the electrical connectors to the switches.

-- Screw in the spark plugs and tighten them to 30 Nm.
+- Screw in the spark plugs and tighten them to a torque of 30 Nm.

-Attention.
-After disconnecting the electrical connectors, a fault message is stored in the memory of the engine control unit.
-It is recommended that this stored information be erased at an AUDI workshop as soon as possible.
+Caution: After disconnecting the electrical connectors, a fault message is stored in the engine control unit memory.
+It is recommended to erase this stored information as soon as possible at an AUDI service station.

 Diesel engine